Outdoor Socket Installation Cost

 It should be noted that the Planning Portal is specific to England and Wales, so regulations could differ in Northern Ireland and Scotland.

-Thankfully, this is not generally considered notifiable work and only under specific circumstances would you need to apply for building regulations approval.
+Outdoor socket installation is not generally considered notifiable work, and only under specific circumstances would you need to apply for building regulations approval.
 In that case, it could cost between £300 and £500.

 In terms of planning permission approval, this is generally not required to install an outdoor socket.
 If you live in a listed building, however, it may be necessary.